 Another thing is to restore and recultivate old natural German landscapes which were very important for the water cycle and balancing the climate, environment and natural processes.
 We want to restore for example old wetlands like were destroyed by coal mining companies or other responsibles in the region of Leipzig.
 The region Leipzig was moorland landscape, alluvial or floodplain forest and now it’s much dryland or artifical lakeland.
 We need to create much more natural habitats and reservates there, more ancient plants and trees like bald zypresses and pin oaks.
 You must know wetlands are and were important for carbon capture or storage, a process known as carbon sequestration, holding up to 50 times as much carbon by area as rainforests! https://www.theguardian.com/environment/2017/feb/03/scientists-hope-wetland-carbon-storage-experiment-is-everyones-cup-of-tea

 ..there are much more serious and scientific evidences that the air pollution caused by coal burning and coal mining kills humans, not just nearby coal-fired power plants or in coal power nations like China, USA, Russia, Poland, Germany,.. also all other nations are affected.
-The killing of people caused by coal burning, gasification and mining is not better than any other genocide – also if it is passive and during a long time.
+The killing of people caused by coal combustion, gasification and mining is not better than any other genocide – also if it is passive and during a long time.

 Houston we have a problem!

 Human-made climate changes like global warming and air pollution (actual 9 million deaths in a year) killing millions of humans yearly!
-By coal plant emmissions (coal burning and coal mining) and radiation of coal-fired plants and coal mines dying around a million.
+By coal plant emissions (coal burning and coal mining) and radiation of coal-fired plants and coal mines dying around a million.
 Is this not mass murdering or genocide?
 An interesting question, Human Rights organisations and international lawyers (bodies, courts, institutes and universities) for environmental rights, climate justice, business, health and Human Rights analysing and monitoring now the responsibles (key persons and companies).
 Special anti-corruption divisons are informed and criminal investigations will follow.
 Big thanks to Harvard and Washington University of Law and all the other universities with Human Rights departments who working on these issues, too.

 To all the politics and responsibles like the Coal Commission or Coal Exit Commission, start finally to act, work transparent and present your solutions how to replace the dirty coal fast and efficient – so fast as possible, before more humans die by the air pollution!
 You all are responsible, too.